-- 440 The left side of the equations are zero due to the second assumption that WS BrC absorption is negligible outside the plume.
+According to the second assumption, the left side of the equations are zero; the WS BrC levels outside the plume are zero (or much lower than those within the plume).
 These equations can be solved by least squares for an overdetermined system to obtain the coefficients, which as noted, we assume are constant.
-For our MC setup we find: a = 56 + 13, b = 7 + 4, and c = 37 + 12 based on integrating the result from nine cases of plume exits, where the uncertainties are the standard deviations from multiple plume exit analyses.
-In other words, for one measurement of WS BrC absorption, about 56% of absorption is from the current i-th sample, and 7% from - residue in the tubing due to (i-1)-th sample and 37% from MC residue due to (i-2)-th sample.
-The largest source is residue in 445 the MC.
-Although 10 mL of water was used to clean the chamber, since there was no airflow during the cleaning, no mist was generated and so the walls, nozzle and water-refluxing filter of the MC were not rinsed.
+For our MC setup we find: $a = 56 \pm 13$, $b = 7 \pm 4$, and $c = 37 \pm 12$ based on integrating the result from nine cases of plume exits, where the uncertainties are the standard deviations from multiple plume exit analyses.
+In other words, for one measurement of WS BrC absorption, about 56% of absorption is from the current i-th sample, and 7% from residue in the tubing due to (i-1)-th sample and 37% from MC residue due to (i-2)-th sample.
+The largest source is residue in the MC.
+Although 10 mL of water was used to clean the chamber, since there was

+- 435 no airflow during the cleaning, no mist was generated and so the walls, nozzle and water-refluxing filter of the MC were not rinsed.
 As for hysteresis in the sample lines and LWCC, the length of the tubing between the MCs and LWCC was as short as possible (about 1 m long), but there was still 0.5 mL of liquid volume (with 0.76 mm ID tubing) for the instrument arrangement on the DC-8.
-The internal volume of the

-- 450 2.5 m LWCC was 0.625 mL.
-In our setup, the maximum liquid available for the BrC measurement with the LWCC was 3 mL (the IC analysis required most of the MC liquid sample), thus based on the volume of the sample line and LWCC combined, these components were roughly flushed twice with the sample and the third volume was used for the analysis (internal volume of tubing and LWCC was approximately 1 mL and volume of liquid sent through the system in each MC analysis was 3 mL).
-Flushing with more sample (i.e., use more water in the MC) would reduce the hysteresis, but the under-measurement of the - 455 peak BrC levels within the plume will remain and it will also reduce the sensitivity of the overall BrC measurement if all other factors, such as sampling time, remain the same.
-From these analyses, the greatest improvement in the sampling system could be gained by minimizing hysteresis from residue in the MC from the previous sample.
+The internal volume of the 2.5 m LWCC was 0.625 mL.
+In our setup, the maximum liquid available for the BrC measurement with the LWCC was 3 mL (the IC analysis required most of the MC liquid sample), thus based on the volume - 440 of the sample line and LWCC combined, these components were roughly flushed twice with the sample and the third volume was used for the analysis (internal volume of tubing and LWCC was approximately 1 mL and volume of liquid sent through the system in each MC analysis was 3 mL).
+Flushing with more sample (i.e., use more water in the MC) would reduce the hysteresis, but the under-measurement of the peak BrC levels within the plume will remain and it will also reduce the sensitivity of the overall BrC measurement if all other factors, such as sampling time, remain the same.
+From these analyses, the greatest - 445 improvement in the sampling system could be gained by minimizing hysteresis from residue in the MC from the previous sample.